expectations? Do we have them? Are they good or bad?

 Expectation means the act of expecting.
 Eager anticipation.
 Looking forward to something.
 An attitude of expectancy.

 Looking forward to something with great expectation is wonderful.
-Being eager for an event is great.
-Excited and looking forward to a special day or a new job is awesome!
+Being eager for an event is great, excited and looking forward to a special day or a new job is awesome, so we should have expectations, but do we keep

-Our expectations should be all about us.
-Meaning, what we are looking forward to, what we are eager about, and what is happening in our life.
-If can be we are happy for someone else too, lets say, their wedding or birth of a new child.
+Our expectations should be all about us, meaning, - what we are looking forward to, what we are eager about, and what is happening in our life.
+The focus shouldn't be the expectations put on us in a unrealistic was or a selfish way by someone else.

 Could it be our expectations are all about us and nothing to do with the person we have placed it on?
 It usually is.
 Do we have a right to put our expectations in life on others?
 Should we have expectations on others we are not even willing to live up to in our own life?
 No. We really should not have expectations for someone else.
 By the meaning of expectation we should really relearn the word.
 I think we all have experienced the feeling of expecting something from someone and we have been disappointed.
 But who disappointed us?
 We did.
 And usually because our own expectations from a person were not met.